Gina Pane: Work

-From 1962-1967 Pane produced geometric abstraction and created a number of metal sculptures by bending sheets of metal into simple shapes, the structures and her use of primary colors being reminiscent of minimal art.
-From her academic training, however, Pane developed an interest in the human body and turned to making sculpture and installation.
+From 1962 to 1967, Pane produced geometric abstraction and created several metal sculptures by bending sheets of metal into simple shapes, the structures and her use of primary colors being reminiscent of minimal art.
+From her academic training, however, Pane developed an interest in the human body and turned to making sculptures and installations.
 This work considered the relationship between the body and nature.
 In 1968, Pane began making minutely prepared and documented actions in which each gesture was imbued with a ritual dimension.

 Pane distinguishes three periods of her artistic evolution: